mattmakai/fullstackpython.com/source/content/pages/04-web-development/02-django.markdown

    on your path to learning the right way to build applications.

 1. Read [2 Scoops of Django](http://www.amazon.com/Two-Scoops-Django-Best-Practices/dp/0981467342)
-   to understand Django best practices and learn better ways of building Django web applications.
+   to understand Django good practices and learn better ways of building Django web applications.

 1. Move on to the [deployment section](/deployment.html) to get your Django